 When the FDA assesses whether a proposed clinical entity justifies labeling, it generally requires that the existence of the clinical entity be broadly accepted by medical experts in the relevant clinical discipline and that the clinical entity can be defined in practice.
 This means that the clinical entity must be able to be diagnosed using valid and reliable criteria that are widely accepted by those medical experts.
 The FDA imposes these requirements to assure that both the population for whom a drug is intended and the effects of the drug in that population can be adequately described in labeling for the drug.
 The FDA has informed us that it believes it is questionable whether AAMI satisfies these criteria.
-In three letters that we have received from the FDA in connection with the protocol submission for our ongoing Phase II trial of TC-1734 for the treatment of AAMI and subsequent protocol amendment submissions, the FDA has informed us that, in its view, because varying methodologies and criteria have historically been used by medical experts to define AAMI, the requisite consensus in the medical community has not been established.
-The FDA has also informed us that it is not clear that our Phase II clinical trial design and efficacy endpoints are appropriate for measuring the clinical effect of TC-1734 in AAMI.
-In particular, the FDA characterized it as unclear whether the power of attention factor of the CDR test battery, which we are using as one of our coprimary endpoints for our ongoing AAMI trial, is an appropriate outcome measure to use for assessing the effect of a drug on AAMI, in which the only claimed deficit is an impairment of memory.
+In three letters that we have received from the FDA in connection with the protocol submission for the Phase II trial of TC-1734 for the treatment of AAMI that we completed in March 2006 and subsequent protocol amendment submissions, the FDA informed us that, in its view, because varying methodologies and criteria have historically been used by medical experts to define AAMI, the requisite consensus in the medical community has not been established.
+The FDA also informed us that it is not clear that our Phase II clinical trial design and efficacy endpoints are appropriate for measuring the clinical effect of TC-1734 in AAMI.
+In particular, the FDA characterized it as unclear whether the power of attention factor of the CDR test battery, which we used as one of our co-primary endpoints for that AAMI trial, is an appropriate outcome measure to use for assessing the effect of a drug on AAMI, in which the only claimed deficit is an impairment of memory.
 In addition, the FDA indicated that we would need to demonstrate statistically significant improvement on a global measure of overall cognitive improvement to show that the effects of TC-1734 in AAMI are clinically meaningful.
-Neither we nor AstraZeneca has any current plan to pursue the development of TC-1734 for the treatment of AAMI following completion of the Phase II clinical trial that we are currently conducting.
+We do not have, and we do not believe that AstraZeneca has, any current plan to pursue the development of TC-1734 for the treatment of AAMI beyond the Phase II clinical trial that we completed in March 2006.
 However, if in the future we and AstraZeneca pursue the development of TC-1734 for the treatment of AAMI and are unable to establish to the satisfaction of the FDA or foreign regulatory authorities that AAMI can be identified using criteria that are accepted in the medical community, that both the deficit in cognitive performance associated with the condition and its subsequent improvement can be measured and that the improvement is clinically meaningful, we and AstraZeneca will not obtain the regulatory approval required to market TC-1734 for AAMI.